7th Battalion, Essex Regiment: Interwar

 The unit formed part of 29th (East Anglian) AA Group in 1st AA Division, later transferred to 37th Anti-Aircraft Brigade in 6th AA Division as the number of AA units grew after the Munich Crisis and AA Command was formed.
-As part of this expansion, 193 Battery transferred on 1 November 1938 to form a new 82nd (Essex) AA Regiment based at Barking, and the 59th raised a new 265 Battery at Whipps Cross on 1 October.
+As part of this expansion, 193 Battery was transferred on 1 November 1938 to form a new 82nd (Essex) AA Regiment based at Barking, and the 59th raised a new 265 Battery at Whipps Cross on 1 October.
 37 AA Brigade was responsible for defending the 'Thames North' AA layout on the Essex side of the Thames Estuary.
-On 1 January 1939 the 59th in common with all RA 'brigades' was redesignated a 'regiment'.
+On 1 January 1939, the 59th in common with all RA 'brigades' was redesignated a 'regiment'.

 World War II

 Phoney War

 AA Command mobilised in August 1939 and its units were at their war stations before war broke out on 3 September.
 Opportunities for action were rare during the Phoney War that followed, but on the night of 22/23 November 1939 the HAA guns of 37 AA Bde manning the 'Thames North' layout combined with those of 28 AA Bde on the other bank of the river ('Thames South') to engage at least two enemy mine-laying aircraft that had strayed into the mouth of the Estuary.
 One wrecked aircraft was found on the marshes.